csinva/csinva.github.io/_notes/research_ovws/ovw_llms.md

     - transformer finds similarity between each key with each query then takes softmax - this provides weights for each of the inputs, as context for the original input
       - in transformer, these weights are used to weight the values but in hopfield nets we would take a weighted sum of the keys and feed it back as the input
     - as we update becomes more skewed towards the things that match the most
+- pre-transformers
+    - Improving Neural Language Models with a Continuous Cache ([grave...usunier, 2016](https://arxiv.org/abs/1612.04426)) - cache previous embeddings as memory from a document to contextualize an LSTM

 ## interpretable models